DataDog/hiring-engineers/answers.md

 print(response) #NOT Needed
 ```

-I printed the response to see/show what was sent back from the Datadog API.
+I printed the response to see/show what was recieved back from the Datadog API.
-Also, there are many more options that can be used for each graph such as aggregate, linetype, etc but are not used so not included.
+Also, there are many more options that can be used for each graph such as aggregate, linetype, etc but they are not used so I did not included them.

 <img src="Screenshots/Reponse.png"></img>